• facebook

 9. Click the Finish option on the Complete the Wizard page with export information.

-11. To access the exported SQL Server tables as a CSV file, navigate to the designated location for the CSV file and open the corresponding file.
+11. Check the exported SQL Server tables into a CSV file by visiting the specified location for the CSV file and opening that particular CSV file.

-The BCP (Bulk Copy Program) utility, accessible through the Command Prompt, enables the export of SQL Server instances to a data file and the import of SQL Server table content from a data file into the SQL Server table.
+BCP or Bulk Copy Program application is the service in Command Prompt that offers to export SQL Server instance to a data file and import SQL Server tables content from the data file to the SQL Server table.

 1. Open Command Prompt on your system by typing cmd in the Search filter of your system.